 Grow a garden

 Kids that have access to a garden at home or at school have an even deeper connection to the food that they eat since they can learn about how food grows as well as how food gets cooked.
 Older kids can be given the responsibility of watering and picking the bounty, which teaches them that growing food takes work and resources.
 Even if you have just a small apartment, you can still do something, even if it’s just keeping a few small pots of chili peppers and herbs on the balcony.
 It’s not necessarily about quantity but just providing kids with the understanding of how food is produced.

 Kids of every age can play a role in the kitchen.

+We all want our kids to be proteges, so think about adding simple math into your cooking routine with the kids.
 As previously mentioned, fruits and veggies are a great way to teach counting but we can do even more.
-Measuring cups and spoons provide good tools for lessons on fractions.
+Measuring cups and spoons provide great tools for hands-on fraction lessons like these:

 Use pre-measured ingredients to help count 1 cup or 16 tablespoons (and teach them they’re the same amounts!).
 This is perfect for younger kids, who can find out what 1/4 cup of panko or 1/2 tablespoon of soy sauce means.

 For kids 4 to 8 years old, ask them to measure ingredients out on their own.
 For this age set, you can even start some simple fraction lessons.

 Kids 8 years and up can be asked to do even more like scale and adjust measurements.
 If your kids are arithmetic superstars, they can get started on this stage even sooner.

 Empower kids to operate basic tools and appliances